The Importance of Farm Program Payments to Farm Households

 held in estates or trusts (2 percent of

 farms; 14.6 percent of production).

 This article is drawn from...

-Government Payments & the Farm Sector, by Joseph Cooper, Anne Effland, and Erik O'Donoghue, USDA, Economic Research Service, April 2014
+Projected Spending Under the 2014 Farm Bill, by Joseph Cooper, Anne Effland, Erik O'Donoghue, and Ashley Hungerford, USDA, Economic Research Service, May 2016

 You may also be interested in...